jugnuagrawal/fill-db/README.md

 # fill-db

-For those who are tired of filling db with fake values just to check API
+Fill db is a library to fill fake values into mongodb using faker.js.

 ## How to use